ramarty/Unique-Location-Extractor/README.md

 ##### Parameters

+_Landmark Gazetteer_

+Parameters for the raw landmark gazetteer.

 * __landmarks:__ Spatial Points Dataframe (or sf equivalent) of landmarks.
-* __landmarks.name_var:__ Name of variable indicating name of landmark
+* __landmarks.name_var:__ Name of variable indicating name of landmark (default: "name")
-* __landmarks.type_var:__ Name of variable indicating type of landmark
+* __landmarks.type_var:__ Name of variable indicating type of landmark (default: "type")

+_Remove Landmark Types_

+Removing landmarks based on the type of the landmark. 'types_rm' indicates which types indicate a landmark should be removed, and 'types_rm.except_with_type' and 'types_rm.except_with_name' indicate situations when 'types_rm' should be ignored.
+Note that a landmark can have more than one type.

+* __types_rm:__ If landmark is one of these types, remove the landmark - unless prevented by 'types_rm.except_with_type' or 'types_rm.except_with_name'.
+Here, types that do not represent a single location are removed. (default: c("route", "road", "political", "locality", "neighborhood")).
+* __types_rm.except_with_type:__ Landmark type to always keep if includes one of these types; overrides 'types_rm'.
+Includes types that indicate a specific location, even if another type category suggests it covers a larger area.
+For example, if a landmark has types: 'route' and 'flyover', we want to keep this landmark as flyovers represent specific locations, not longer roads. (default: c("flyover"))
+* __types_rm.except_with_name:__ Landmark type to always keep if the landmark name includes one of these words; overrides 'types_rm'.
+Includes names that indicate a specific location, even if another type category suggests it covers a larger area.
+For example, if a landmark has type: 'route' and includes 'flyover' in name, we want to keep this landmark as flyovers represent specific locations, not longer roads. (default: c("flyover"))

+_N/Skip-Grams_

+Parameters that determine how N and Skip-Grams should be generated and when they should be added to the gazetteer.

-* __grams_min_words:__ Minimum number of words in name to make n/skip-grams out of name
+* __grams.min_words:__ Minimum number of words in name to make n/skip-grams out of name (default: 2)
-* __grams_max_words:__ Maximum number of words in name to make n/skip-grams out of name.
-                  Setting a cap helps to reduce spurious landmarks that may come out of really long names
+* __grams.max_words:__ Maximum number of words in name to make n/skip-grams out of name.
+Setting a cap helps to reduce spurious landmarks that may come out of really long names. (default: 6)
-* __skip_grams_first_last_word:__ For skip-grams, should first and last word be the same as the original word?
-(TRUE/FASLE)
+* __grams.skip_gram_first_last_word_match:__ For skip-grams, should first and last word be the same as the original word? (default: TRUE)
-* __types_remove:__ If landmark has one of these types, remove - unless 'types_always_keep'
-               or 'names_always_keep' prevents removing.
-* __types_always_keep:__ landmark types to always keep.
-This parameter only becomes relevant in cases where a landmark has more than one type.
-                    If a landmark has both a "types_remove" and a "types_always_keep" landmark, this landmark will be kept.
-* __names_always_keep:__ landmark names to always keep.
-This parameter only becomes relevant in cases where a landmark is one of "types_remove."
-Here, we keep the landmark if "names_always_keep" is somewhere in the name.
-For example, if the landmark is a road but has flyover in the name, we may want to keep the landmark as flyovers are small spatial areas.
+* __grams.add_only_if_name_new:__ Only add N/skip-grams if these names do not already exist in the gazetteer (default: FALSE)
+* __grams.add_only_if_specific:__ Only add N/skip-grams if the name represents a specific location (ie, not a 'general' landmark with multiple, far away locations) (default: FALSE)

+_Parallel Landmarks_

+Changes the name of a landmark and adds the landmark as a new landmark to the gazetteer.
+Parameters indicate when and how to change names, and when parallel landmarks should be added to the gazetteer.

+* __parallel.sep_slash:__ If a landmark has a slash, separate the landmark at the slash and add the components as new landmarks.
+(For example, landmark "a / b / c" will generate three new landmarks: "a", "b" and "c"). (default: TRUE)
-* __parallel.rm_begin:__ If a landmark name begins with one of these words, add a landmark that excludes the word.
+* __parallel.rm_begin:__ If a landmark name begins with one of these words, add a landmark that excludes the word. (default: tm::stopwords("en"))
-* __parallel.rm_end:__ If a landmark name ends with one of these words, add a landmark that excludes the word.
+* __parallel.rm_end:__ If a landmark name ends with one of these words, add a landmark that excludes the word. (default: c("bar", "shops", "restaurant","sports bar","hotel", "bus station"))
+* __parallel.word_diff:__ Generates parallel landmarks by swapping words with another word in a list.
+For example, "center" is replaced with "centre".
+OPTIONS: "none", "default" (accounts for some differences in british and american spelling), list of vectors (e.g., list(c("center", "centre"), c("theater", "theatre"))). (default: "default")
 * __parallel.rm_begin_iftype:__ If a landmark name begins with one of these words, add a landmark that excludes the word if the landmark is a certain type.
+Input is a list of lists, where each sublist contains a vector of words and a vector of types (e.g., list(list(words = c("a", "b"), type = "t"))) (default: NULL)
 * __parallel.rm_end_iftype:__ If a landmark name ends with one of these words, add a landmark that excludes the word if the landmark is a certain type.
+Input is a list of lists, where each sublist contains a vector of words and a vector of types (e.g., list(list(words = c("a", "b"), type = "t"))). (default: list(list(words = c("stage", "bus stop", "bus station"), type = "transit_station")).
-* __parallel.word_diff_iftype:__ If the landmark includes one of these words, add a landmarks that swap the word for the other words.
-                           Only do if the landmark is a certain type.
+* __parallel.word_diff_iftype:__ If the landmark includes one of these words, add a landmarks that swaps the word for the other words.
+Only do if the landmark is a certain type. (default: list(list(words = c("stage", "bus stop", "bus station"), type = "transit_station")
+* __parallel.add_only_if_name_new:__ Only add parallel landmarks if the name doesn't already exist in the gazetteer (default: TRUE)
+* __parallel.add_only_if_specific:__ Only add parallel landmarks if the landmark name represents a specific location (ie, not a 'general' landmark with multiple, far away locations) (default: FALSE)

+_Add Parallel Landmarks: Same name, but add type_
+Add a parallel landmark that includes an additional type

+* __parallel_type.word_begin_addtype:__ If the landmark begins with one of these words, add the type. (default: NULL)
-* __parallel.word_end_addtype:__ If the landmark ends with one of these words, add the type.
+* __parallel_type.word_end_addtype:__ If the landmark ends with one of these words, add the type.
 For example, if landmark is "X stage", this indicates the landmark is a bus stage.
-Adding the "stage" to landmark ensures that the type is reflected.
+Adding the "stage" to landmark ensures that the type is reflected. (default: list(list(words = c("stage", "bus stop", "bus station"), type = "stage")))

+_Remove Landmarks_

+After N/Skip-grams and parallel landmarks are added, parameters to decide which landmarks to remove based on the name

 * __rm.contains:__ Remove the landmark if it contains one of these words.
-Implemented after N/skip-grams and parallel landmarks are added.
+Implemented after N/skip-grams and parallel landmarks are added. (default: c("road", "rd"))
 * __rm.name_begin:__ Remove the landmark if it begins with one of these words.
-Implemented after N/skip-grams and parallel landmarks are added.
+Implemented after N/skip-grams and parallel landmarks are added. (default: c(stopwords("en"), c("near","at","the", "towards", "near")))
-* __rm.name_end:__ Remov ethe landmark if it ends with one of these words.
-Implemented after N/skip-grams and parallel landmarks are added.
+* __rm.name_end:__ Remove the landmark if it ends with one of these words.
+Implemented after N/skip-grams and parallel landmarks are added. (default: c("highway", "road", "rd", "way", "ave", "avenue", "street", "st"))

+_Other_

+* __close_dist_thresh:__ The distance to consider landmarks close together (relevant when generating 'specific' and 'general') landmarks.
+Distance is in spatial units of 'crs_distance'; if projected, then meters. (default: 500)
-* __crs_distance:__ Coordiante reference system to use for distance calculations.
+* __crs_distance:__ Coordinate reference system to use for distance calculations.
 * __crs_out:__  Coordinate reference system for output.
+* __quiet:__  Show algorithm progress (default: FALSE)

 ## locate_event